mactinite/blogmac/readme.md

     };
     ```
 5. Run ```npm run dev``` to start nodemon
-6. You're up and running, you will still need to create a user and give him the right permission level via your mongodb conmfiguration interface.
+6. You're up and running, you will still need to create a user and give him the right permission level via your mongodb configuration interface.
 (TODO: Make this not stupid)